-The Battalion Chief of Training runs the RFD Training Section.
+The RFD Training Section is overseen by the Captain of Training.
 All firefighters are required to complete a minimum of 20 hours of training each month.
 Training is a combination of classroom and practical field application that includes such topics as: vehicle extrication, pump theory and practice, water supplies, emergency medical services, ventilation, incident command, hazardous materials response, emergency driving, terrorism readiness, communications, etc.

 Most of the training is done at the local fire station and the fire department training center.
 Each shift routinely performs larger scale multi-company drills at the training center that simulates response to larger incidents.
 These drills sometimes include mutual aid departments from other cities and aids in the department’s level of readiness to respond.